Yomguithereal/yomguithereal.github.io/_posts/2014-11-20-node-border-renderer.md

 <h3 id="node-rendering">Node rendering</h3>

-When asked to render a node, sigma will ask to the *macro-renderer* the correct renderer to use.
-By default, if no custom renderer is defined, sigma will use the one called `def` renderer.
+When asked to render a node, sigma will ask to the *macro-renderer* in charge for the correct renderer to use.
+By default, if no custom renderer is defined, sigma will use the one called `def` for *default*.
 Else it will user a renderer matching the type of the graph element to render.

 There are at least three ways to choose the renderer used to draw a node – note that one may choose a custom renderer *à la carte* for each one of his/her nodes.